A Rendezvous

 So understated.

-Another veteran crossed my path by the name of Roy Cortes.
+Another veteran crossed my path at the high school by the name of Roy Cortes.
 His son, our school Resource Officer brought Roy by to visit with my students.
-Another narrative of a remarkable life unfolded.
+And another narrative of a remarkable life unfolded.

-As a teenager he got a job with the Civilian Conservation Corps.
-After Pearl Harbor, Roy headed straight to the recruiting office, and into the US Army.
+As a teenager Roy was hired by FDR’s Civilian Conservation Corps.
+In the forests of Idaho Roy Cortes fought fires, built campsites and lookout towers for the US Forest Service.
+But in late December, 194, after Pearl Harbor, Roy headed straight to the recruiting office, and was sworn into the US Army.

-Roy, too, had ferried over from Southampton the afternoon of that bloody day.
-“What do you remember most about the invasion, Sir?” a student asked.
+Roy, too, had ferried over from Southampton England, the afternoon of that bloody June day.

 The affable elder smiled slightly, then a cloud passed over his expression.
 “I lost everyone in my outfit.
 I was real scared.
-Soon I had orders to regroup with other survivors.
-You see, that was bad because I’m Mexican-American, and my first platoon got used to me, and stopped calling me Juan or Jose.
-Now I had to start all over with the badgering.
+Then I had orders to regroup with other survivors on the beach.
+You see, that was bad because I’m Mexican-American, and my first platoon got used to me, and the bullying had stopped.
+Now I had to start all over with the slurs.”

-For days, as we moved inland, with these fellas giving me the business.
-One fella said, ‘Mexicans can’t shoot.’
+“For days, as we moved inland, these fellas giving me the business.
+One time this guy says, ‘Mexicans can’t shoot.’
 I said that I could.
-So he said, ‘Ok Manuel.
-Show me you can shoot.
-See those birds on that tree branch up ahead?
-Shoot one of those birds.’
-I lifted up my rifle and aimed at the branch and pulled the trigger.”
+So he said, ‘Ok Manuel, Jose, or whatever your name is.
+Show me you can shoot.”

 At that Roy again begins chuckling.

-“I missed the branch, the birds all flew away, and twelve Germans came out of the grove with their hands up.”
+“I missed the branch, the birds all flew away, and twelve Germans came out of a grove with their hands up.”

 Astounded, no one spoke.
 Then a huge wave of warm laughter filled the classroom.
 Roy simply smiled and shrugged.

 Colonel Clark, George the Janitor, and Roy Cortes.
-They were just kids who’s lives became defined in ways we civilians can never fathom.
-They were scared, and hot, and cold, and hungry, and suffering, and ultimately lucky enough to come home.
+They were just kids whose lives became defined in ways we civilians can never fathom.
+They were scared, and hot, and cold, and hungry, and suffering, and ultimately lucky enough to come home to America.

 They married, raised families, and move on with life.